katxeus/civic-participation-network/README.md

 ## Civic Idiation
 The platform is to provide an environment to foster and enourage theorization and idiation of civic concepts and alternatives to civic challenges and opportunities.

+## Mentorship
+A platform to mentor civic participation